RMITLibrary/easy_cite/markdown/chicagob.md

 #### Reference list

 {.hanging-indent}Chapter Author’s Family Name, Given Name.
 Year.
 "Title of Chapter."
-In *Title of Book*, edited by Editor's Given name Family name, chapter page range.
-Place of Publication: Publisher's Name. {/.hanging-indent}
+In *Title of Book*, edited by Editor's Given name Family name.
+Publisher's Name. {/.hanging-indent}

 > {.hanging-indent}Baldwin, Alistair.
 2021.
 “Hippotherapy.”
-In *Growing Up Disabled in Australia*, edited by Carly Findlay, 47-52.
-Melbourne: Black Inc. {/.hanging-indent}
+In *Growing Up Disabled in Australia*, edited by Carly Findlay, 47.
+Black Inc. {/.hanging-indent}
 > {.hanging-indent}Higgs, Malcolm.
 2013.
 “Change and Its Leadership: The Role of Positive Emotions.”
-In *The Oxford Handbook of Positive Psychology and Work*, edited by P. Alex Linley, Susan Harrington,and Nicola Garcea, 67-94.
-New York: Oxford University Press. {/.hanging-indent}
+In *The Oxford Handbook of Positive Psychology and Work*, edited by P. Alex Linley, Susan Harrington,and Nicola Garcea.
+Oxford University Press. {/.hanging-indent}
 > {.hanging-indent}Jucker, Lodovico.
 2012.
 "Ten Key Steps Towards Sustainable Fashion."
-In *The Beautiful and the Good: Reasons for Sustainable Fashion*, edited by Marco Ricchetti and Maria Luisa Frisa, 119-127.
-Venice: Marsilio Editori. {/.hanging-indent}
+In *The Beautiful and the Good: Reasons for Sustainable Fashion*, edited by Marco Ricchetti and Maria Luisa Frisa.
+Marsilio Editori. {/.hanging-indent}
 > {.hanging-indent}Thoreau, Henry David.
 2016.
 “Walking.”
-In *The Making of the American Essay*, edited by John D’Agata, 167–95.
-Minneapolis: Graywolf Press. {/.hanging-indent}
+In *The Making of the American Essay*, edited by John D’Agata.
+Graywolf Press. {/.hanging-indent}

 ###### end-subtype-content